Civil partnership – Opposite sex couples

 Civil partnerships were introduced in December 2005 to allow same sex couples to form a union with similar rights to marriage.
 In March 2014 marriage law was changed to allow same sex couples to marry with the option of a civil partnership remaining in place.
 This means that same sex couples currently have two options when forming a union, marriage or civil partnership, while opposite sex couples only have the option of marriage.

 Before a couple can marry / form a civil partnership they must give notice of their intention.
 The standard notice period is 28 days.
-Under the standard notice procedure a couple giving notice of their intention to form a civil partnership on 2 December will be able to form their partnership on 31 December 2019 the earliest date a partnership could be formed under the standard procedure is 29 January 2020.
+Under the standard notice procedure a couple giving notice of their intention to form a civil partnership on 2 December will be able to form their partnership on 31 December 2019.

 Information on the difference between civil partnership and marriage as it currently applies can be found here.

 This page will be updated as information is released.